We're winning awards

 As far back as 2012, a wine from the Ancre Hill Estate in Monmouthshire, one of few vineyards in the UK using the ecological methods of biodynamic growing, was voted best sparkling wine in the world at the Bollicine del Mondo International Competition in Italy.

-And although our part of the world isn't often thought of as a red wine hotspot due to our cooler climate, White Castle Vineyard recently won an IWC silver medal and a gold in the Decanter World Wine Awards for one of its reds too!
+And although our part of the world isn't often thought of as a red wine hotspot due to our cooler climate, White Castle Vineyard in Monmouthshire recently won an IWC silver medal and a gold in the Decanter World Wine Awards for one of its reds too!
 White Castle also produces a rather nice port-style fortified wine named 1581 after the Grade II listed Tudor barn situated at the foot of the vineyard.

 This is an exciting time to be producing wine in Wales, there’s plenty to look forward to!